NethServer/ns8-docs/nethvoice.rst

 You can create VoIP trunks by selecting one of the supported providers and entering the necessary information.

-* ``Provider``: choose the provider to use
+* ``Provider``: Choose the provider to use.
-* ``Trunk Name``: specify name of the trunk
+* ``Trunk Name``: Specify the name of the trunk.
-* ``Username``: username given by the provider
+* ``Username``: Username given by the provider.
-* ``Password``: password given by the provider
+* ``Password``: Password given by the provider.
-* ``Phone Number``: phone number given by the provider
+* ``Phone Number``: Phone number given by the provider.
-* ``Allowed codec``: permitted codec
+* ``Allowed codec``: Permitted codec.
-* ``Force codec``: allow only permitted codec
+* ``Force codec``: Allow only the permitted codec.

 Press :guilabel:`Save` to create the configuration for that VoIP trunk.

 Routes
 ======

-In the routes section, you can configure both inbound and outbound routes for your NethVoice system.
+In the Routes section, you can configure both inbound and outbound routes for your NethVoice system.

 Inbound
 -------

-In this section, the list of already configured inbound routes is displayed, with the option to edit or delete them.
+In this section, the list of already configured inbound routes is displayed, with options to edit or delete them.

-By clicking the :guilabel:`Create new route`, a new tab will open with the ``Visual Plan`` application, allowing you to create, modify, and connect the components of the NethVoice that will handle the call flow for the incoming number.
+By clicking on the :guilabel:`Create new route`, a new tab will open with the ``Visual Plan`` application, allowing you to create, modify, and connect components of NethVoice that will handle the call flow for the incoming number.

-By clicking the checkmark symbol in the Visual Plan application, the configuration of your route will be saved, and from that moment on, you can receive calls following the configured flow.
+By clicking the checkmark symbol in the Visual Plan application, the configuration of your route will be saved.
+From that moment on, you can receive calls following the configured flow.

 Outbound
 --------

 In this section, you will find the list of outbound routes.
-The first time you visit this page, the wizard proposes default outbound routes, with specific call patterns for different languages.
+The first time you visit this page, the wizard proposes default outbound routes with specific call patterns for different languages.

 You can also specify the order in which the previously created trunks will be used, thus having the option to customize the priority of various trunks.

-By pressing the :guilabel:`Save`, the configuration is written to the NethVoice, and from that moment on, you can make calls to external numbers (having properly configured the trunks in the previous steps).
+By pressing :guilabel:`Save`, the configuration is written to NethVoice, and from that moment on, you can make calls to external numbers (having properly configured the trunks in the previous steps).

 .. _wizard-devices: